Keywords: Natural Language Processing, RNN, Inference Speed

 Abstract: Inspired by the principles of speed reading, we introduce Skim-RNN, a recurrent neural network (RNN) that dynamically decides to update only a small fraction of the hidden state for relatively unimportant input tokens.
-Skim-RNN gives significant computational advantage over an RNN that always updates the entire hidden state.
+Skim-RNN gives a significant computational advantage over an RNN that always updates the entire hidden state.
 Skim-RNN uses the same input and output interfaces as a standard RNN and can be easily used instead of RNNs in existing models.
-In our experiments, we show that Skim-RNN can achieve significant reduced computational cost without losing accuracy compared to standard RNNs across five different natural language tasks.
+In our experiments, we show that Skim-RNN can achieve significantly reduced computational cost without losing accuracy compared to standard RNNs across five different natural language tasks.
 In addition, we demonstrate that the trade-off between accuracy and speed of Skim-RNN can be dynamically controlled during inference time in a stable manner.
-Our analysis also show that Skim-RNN running on a single CPU offers lower latency compared to standard RNNs on GPUs.
+Our analysis also shows that Skim-RNN running on a single CPU offers lower latency compared to standard RNNs on GPUs.

 Data: [AG News](https://paperswithcode.com/dataset/ag-news)